Royal Canadian Mounted Police 2021-2022 Departmental Plan

 National Police Services

-Through National Police Services, the RCMP provides training, national criminal data repositories, and investigative assistance, expertise, and tools to all Canadian law enforcement agencies in a variety of fields such as forensics, identification, firearms, and online child exploitation.
-Internally, the RCMP provides a diverse range of technical services to support operations such as the collection of digital evidence, the delivery of policing information technology tools, and the implementation of departmental security standards.
+Through National Police Services, the RCMP provides specialized and technical services to all Canadian law enforcement agencies, including: advanced training; national criminal data repositories; firearms regulation and licensing; and investigative tools and services in a variety of fields such as forensics, identification, firearms, and online child exploitation.
+Internally, the RCMP provides a diverse range of technical services to advance operations and investigations, such as the collection of digital evidence and cybercrime intelligence, the delivery of policing information technology tools, and the implementation of departmental and personnel security standards.